Here are the three questions that we asked from the top SEO consultants:

 Increased Voice Searches: Everything is moving to voice searches now with the increasing popularity of technology like Google Home, Alexa, Siri.
 Optimize your site for voice searches to kill the competition and see huge growth in your organic traffic.

 Reduced Organic Reach: Yes, you read it right!
-Organic reach will decline as the increased number of ads & losing the real estates of the SERP the number 1 position to the featured snippets, Q&A boxes as they’re going to be seen on the top in almost every search query.
+Organic reach will decline as the increased number of ads & losing the real estate of the SERP the number 1 position to the featured snippets, Q&A boxes as they’re going to be seen on the top in almost every search query.

 Semantic SEO: As per SearchEngineJournal Semantic SEO is the process of building more meaning into the words you use in your content.
 This means optimizing for the true intent of your users, not just answering a simple query.
 It means you answer the first question and then immediately answer the second, third, fourth, or fifth question right after that.